Adolf Hiremy-Hirschl

 The Daulton Collection

-THE ABOVE DRAWING IS A PROMISED GIFT BY THE DAULTON COLLECTION TO THE INSTITUTO CENTRALE PER LA GRAFICA, MINISTERIO DELLA CULTURA, ROME, 2024.
+IN 2024, THE DAULTON COLLECTION GIFTED THE ABOVE DRAWING TO THE INSTITUTO CENTRALE PER LA GRAFICA, MINISTERIO DELLA CULTURA, ROME.

 Adolf Hiremy-Hirschl (1860, Temesvar, Austria-Hungary - 1933, Rome)